Snooz82/robotframework-datadriver/Readme.rst

 XLS / XLSX Files
 ~~~~~~~~~~~~~~~~

+To use Excel file types, you have to install DataDriver with the Extra XLS.

 If you want to use Excel based data sources, you may just set the file
 to the extention or you may point to the correct file.
 If the extention
 is ".xls" or ".xlsx" DataDriver will interpret it as Excel file.